oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/model-in-image/auxiliary-images.md

 When specifying multiple auxiliary images, ensure that only one of the images supplies a WDT installation location using `configuration.model.auxiliaryImages[].sourceWDTInstallHome`.
 {{% notice warning %}}
-If you provide more than one WDT install home among multiple auxiliary images, then the domain deployment will fail.
+If you provide more than one WDT installation home among multiple auxiliary images, then the domain deployment will fail.
 Set `sourceWDTInstallHome` to `None`, or make sure there are no files in `/auxiliary/weblogic-deploy`, for all but one of your specified auxililary images.
 {{% /notice %}}

-For an example of configuring multiple auxiliary images, see [Configuration example 3](#configuration-example-3-multiple-images).
+For an example of configuring multiple auxiliary images, see [Configuration example 3](#example-3-multiple-images).

-#### Model and WDT install homes
+#### Model and WDT installation homes

 If you are using auxiliary images, typically, it should not be necessary to set `domain.spec.configuration.models.modelHome` and
 `domain.spec.configuration.models.wdtInstallHome`.
 The model and WDT install files you supply in the auxiliary image